evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_performance/_index.md

 ### Phone Mirroring

-Furthermore, the Audi RS e-tron GT performance supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Audi RS e-tron GT performance supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Audi RS e-tron GT performance.
+You can choose between two sound systems for the Audi RS e-tron GT performance:

-- **Audi Sound system:**: This system features ten speakers and delivers a maximum output of 180 watts.
+- **Audi Sound system:**: Features ten speakers and delivers a maximum output of 180 watts.
-- **Bang & Olufsen Sound System:**: This system features 16 speakers and delivers a maximum output of 700 watts.
+- **Bang & Olufsen Sound System:**: Features 16 speakers and delivers a maximum output of 700 watts.

 ## Mobile App

-The Audi RS e-tron GT performance comes with its dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The Audi RS e-tron GT performance comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

 - **Locate Your Vehicle:** Easily check the current location of your car.
 - **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.